 A compromise between total enclosure and all sides root pruning is a three sided barrier.
 The less accessible property line and sides have barrier while the front side is controlled by a pruning trench.
 This allows some breathing room for the bamboo, and a pressure release valve for the barrier.
 It enables a screen to be established close to the property line and maintained on the more open side.
 This is our most common application of barrier.

 With either method of barrier installation space considerations are the first priority.
 While you can grow a fairly tall screen with a 2′ wide bed, the bamboo will be healthier and the barrier viable for longer with 3′-4′.
 The most risky situation is a 2′ wide bed immediately adjacent to the fence line as it is too narrow and hard to maintain.
 Practically speaking your screen could end up taking about 3′-5′ of space.
-Plan for the barrier to be offset by 1′ from the fence, the growing bed taking 2′-4′, and the pruning trench about 10″ in front.
+Plan for the barrier to be offset by at least 1′ from the fence, the growing bed taking 2′-4′, and the pruning trench about 10″ in front.